LEEYOONHYUNG/GraphTTS/README.md

 ## Audio Samples
-You can hear the audio samples [here](https://leeyoonhyung.github.io/GraphTTS/)
+You can hear the audio samples [here](https://leeyoonhyung.github.io/GraphTTS/) You can also hear the audio samples obtained from the Transformer-TTS [here](https://leeyoonhyung.github.io/Transformer-TTS/)

 ## Notice
 1. Unlike the original paper, I didn't use the encoder-prenet following [espnet](https://github.com/espnet/espnet)